 Not as comprehensive as Lonely Planet, or as trendy as Barcelona & Catalonia, but the Berlitz series trumps its competitors every time for the sheer ease of carrying it.
 It has everything you need to get you around the city and even the slightly older editions tend to be accurate.

 Homage to Catalonia by George Orwell

-Part historical account, part poetry, part polemic, Orwell arrived in Spain as a journalist before trading in his press pass for a uniform to fight against Franco´s fascists.
-The legacy of Franco is still very much imprinted on Barcelona (ask some of your older neighbours about life under the regime) and Orwell´s combination of cold facts with evocative emotional accounts will occasionally leave you breathless.
+The part historical account, part poetry, part polemic, Orwell arrived in Spain as a journalist before trading in his press pass for a uniform to fight against Franco´s fascists.
+The legacy of Franco is still very much imprinted on Barcelona (ask some of your older neighbors about life under the regime) and Orwell´s combination of cold facts with evocative emotional accounts will occasionally leave you breathless.